 Why Support Private Colleges?

-More than 70% of graduates from a private college or university in Iowa are more likely to stay in Iowa after they graduate to further their schooling or to begin working which is in contrast to 30% from the three public universities.
+More than 70% of graduates from a private college or university in Iowa are more likely to stay in Iowa after they graduate to further their schooling or to begin working.

 Plus, our 23 member schools:

 - Save Iowa taxpayers over $295 million annually by providing higher education to 40,000 students who, if they were attending public institutions,

 - Generate more than $1.8 billion in annual economic impact for the cities and towns across the state in which they reside.

 - While ICF’s member schools enroll only 25% of the total undergraduate students in Iowa, they award 45% of all four-year degrees and 34%